bacpop/sparrowhawk/README.md

 ## sparrowhawk?
-Sparrowhawk was at one time the archmage of [Earthsea](https://en.wikipedia.org/wiki/Earthsea).
+Sparrowhawk was at one time the Archmage of [Earthsea](https://en.wikipedia.org/wiki/Earthsea).
-Also, the sparrowhawk (*Accipiter nisus*) is a bird of prey native to Europe (and the island of Gont).
+Also, the [sparrowhawk](https://en.wikipedia.org/wiki/Eurasian_sparrowhawk) (*Accipiter nisus*) is a bird of prey native to Europe (and the island of Gont).

 # Description

 **Note:** this repository is for the Rust-based genomic assembler.
-If you are looking for our web implementation of this assembler, see [sparrowhawk-web](https://github.com/bacpop/sparrowhawk-web).
+If you are looking for its web implementation, see [sparrowhawk-web](https://github.com/bacpop/sparrowhawk-web).

-Sparrowhawk aims to be a fast short-read assembler for bacterial genomics.
+sparrowhawk aims to be a fast short-read assembler for bacterial genomics.
 It has been developed taking advantage/inspiration of other Rust-based tools developed by our group (such as [ska.rust](https://github.com/bacpop/ska.rust)), as well as others (such as [Katome](https://github.com/fuine/katome) or [SKESA](https://github.com/ncbi/SKESA)).

-Current main features:
+Current **main features**:
 - Currently only support for Illumina paired short reads.
 - Single k-value, that must be odd and between 3 (not recommended to go below 19/21, due to memory requirements) and 256.
 - Designed thinking on bacterial genomes (i.e. "small").